nashspence/home-index-rag-query/README.md

   variables or the Streamlit sidebar. ([test](tests/test_config.py))
 - Simple RAG pipeline that searches the `file_chunks` index and feeds the results to the model. ([test](tests/test_chain.py))
-- Dockerised integration test runs in GitHub Actions using `docker-compose` to start the Streamlit app and load it in a headless browser.
+- Dockerised integration test runs in GitHub Actions using `docker compose` to start the Streamlit app and load it in a headless browser.
   ([test](tests/test_streamlit_docker.py))